ovidozio/econ-dash/README.md

 # Econ Dashboard

 A “shopping-style” interface for exploring economic data.
 Datasets are displayed like products with preview cards, filters, and detail pages.
 Clicking a card opens a product page with a chart, clear axis descriptions, and source attribution.
 Options (like sizes in a store) map to things like country, units, and variants.

 **Live site:** https://YOUR-SITE-URL.vercel.app  <!-- replace with your Vercel URL after deploy -->

 ---

+> [!WARNING]
+> **AI-assisted prototype**
+>
+> I acted as the senior product manager / technical lead on this project:
+> I defined the vision, designed the features and information architecture,
+> and set the code-organization principles.
+I did **not** review or verify
+> every line of AI-generated code.
+Expect rough edges, incomplete typing,
+> and inconsistencies.
+I aimed to drag this prototype across the
+> finish line quickly, so production builds may prioritize shipping over
+> strict checks.
+See **Build Policy** below.

+---

 ## Features

 * **Product catalog** with cards, tags, and quick filtering
 * **Product pages** with charts, axis explanations, methodology notes, and source links
 * **Theme-aware chart style**
   * **Light mode:** crisp line with a subtle solid fill (paper-style)
   * **Dark mode:** clean line with a soft, downward fade “glow”
 * **Multi-line “Industries” view:** select multiple sectors and compare % of GDP over time
 * **Units system per product:** currency prefixes ($, K/M/B/T, scientific), percents (%), indexes
 * **Country picker** powered by source-aware country lists
 * **URL-synced state** and fast client caching (TanStack Query)